 - 2 tbsp golden granulated sugar (you can use regular if you prefer)

-- Put the flour, butter and 75g golden caster sugar into a food processor and pulse until the mixture resembles crumbs.
+- To make the crust; Add the flour, butter and golden caster sugar into a food processor and pulse until the mixture resembles crumbs.
 Add the egg yolk and 2-3 tablespoons cold water.
 Pulse until the mixture comes together to form a ball.
 Turn out, wrap in plastic wrap and chill for 30 minutes.

-- Mix the cornflour/corn starch, remaining golden caster/super-fine sugar and ground cinnamon together, then gently toss with the cherries in a bowl.
-Put a baking sheet into the oven and preheat it to 220°C/430℉/gas 7.
+- To make the Cherry Pie Filling; Mix the cornflour (cornstarch), golden caster sugar and ground cinnamon together, then gently toss with the cherries in a bowl.
+Meanwhile, Put a baking sheet into the oven and preheat it to 220°C/430°F/Gas Mark 7.

 - Brush the pie with milk and sprinkle with the granulated sugar.
-Put the pie on the baking sheet in the oven and bake for 15 minutes.
-Reduce the oven temperature to 180°C/350°F/gas 4 and bake for a further 15-20 minutes until the pastry is pale-golden.
+Place the pie on the baking sheet in the centre of the oven and bake for 15 minutes.
+Reduce the oven temperature to 180°C/350°F/Gas Mark 4, and bake for a further 15-20 minutes until the pastry is a pale-golden brown colour.